 It's important to see that non-doing doesn't mean not-doing, far from it.
 It means being aware, having mind and body connected, getting our intentions very clear, and our mental energy going, our motivation, and then trusting the body to do what it's designed to do.
 It gives our actions that natural flow that can is only possible when the body is allowed to carry out the computing of all the infinite things involved in even the simplest gesture we make, and when we stop trying to impose some sort of muscular control ourselves.

-In another context, non-doing is well known outside the Alexander Technique: it’s called ‘being in the zone’ by sportspeople, that state in which we have the greatest availability of our personal resources and the ability to act from a lucid, calm and focused space inside us, when things just flow without any direct intervention on our part (Timothy Gallwey, cited above, examines this in detail).
-The Alexander Technique helps us to live this harmony in our ordinary everyday life.
+In another context, non-doing is well known outside the Alexander Technique.
+It’s called ‘being in the zone’ by sportspeople.
+Musicians, actors, dancers and many others recognise its qualities: that state in which we have the greatest availability of our personal resources and the ability to act from a lucid, calm and focused space inside us, where things just flow without any direct intervention on our part (Timothy Gallwey, cited above, examines this in detail).
+The Alexander Technique helps us to find this harmony in our ordinary everyday life.
 Non-doing is also part of various spiritual approaches.
-I find the thought of Jiddu Krishnamurti particularly akin to Alexander.

 The real significance of this head-neck-body correlation in changing our use, our way of being in the world, can only be experienced in practice.
 No amount of words can substitute that.
 So I won't attempt to explain the specific teaching you'd receive in an Alexander lesson.
 But the relationship itself can be described to a certain extent.

 If the head-neck-body relationship works in the way nature intended, the body will be dynamically aligned to counterbalance gravity perfectly (‘dynamic’ here means not static, always free to adapt).
 The head is placed on the top of the spine (atlanto-occipital hinge) in such a way that if the joint between the two is free, not fixed (good head-neck relationship), the head actually invites the body physically to follow it, to extend upwards and to open, away from the pull of gravity (good head-neck/body relationship).
-It releases the natural spring we possess, the postural reflex that integrates us if it’s working freely, and makes life very difficult for us if we lose it.
+It releases the natural spring we possess (which we have unconsciously compressed) - the postural mechanisms that integrate us if they're working freely, and make life very difficult for us if we lose this coordination.
 Quite simply, the body works better when its overall organisation is allowing it to lengthen and open out, not shorten and narrow.
 This way, instead having of a dead weight to somehow hold up we have a body-dynamic of lightness and ease.
 The breathing frees and the internal organs have a better time of it too.
-None of this needs muscle effort, on the contrary it’s a question of “letting go upwards” (remember the spring?), so that the muscle reflexes can operate and take charge of handling the body’s weight, balance and movement.
+None of this needs muscle effort, on the contrary it’s a question of “letting go upwards”, the spring effect, so that the innate muscle responses can operate and take charge of handling the body’s weight, balance and movement.

 There is a necessary sequence here.
 In the words of the great physiologist of the last century, Rudolf Magnus: “the whole is organised in such a way that the head leads and the body follows”.
 So, if we try to correct anything without having first got the freedom of the head, we’ll never find the body’s natural coordination.
-Alexander came to understand this empirically before 1900, science much later, through physiological and neurological research.
+Alexander came to understand this empirically before 1900, and scientific research much later.